scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/node-ordering-Ti-updating/index.md

 $$T_1=\(u\in V_1 \setminus m: \exists \tilde{u} \in m: (u,\tilde{u}\in E_1)\)$$

 where $V_1$ and $E_1$ contain all the nodes and edges of the first graph respectively, and $m$ is a dictionary, mapping every node of the first graph to a node of the second graph.
-Now if we interpet the above equation, we conclude that
+Now if we interpret the above equation, we conclude that
 $T_1$ contains uncovered neighbors of covered nodes.
 In simple terms, it includes all the nodes that do not belong in the mapping $m$ yet, but are neighbors of nodes that are in the mapping.
 In addition,